olesku/eventhub/README.md

 This token wil allow subscription to all channels under ```topic1``` and ```topic2``` and publish to any topic under ```topic1```.

 Eventhub does not have a interface or API to generate these tokens for you yet.
 So you have to generate them in your backend or through a JWT token generator like [jwt.io](https://jwt.io/).

+## Key/value store

+Most applications require some kind of state to be stored.
+Eventhub implements a simple key/value store for this purpose.
+This is a feature separate from the pub/sub functionality.

+The read/write ACL's in the JWT-token defines what keys you have access to.

 # Clients
 * [JavaScript (Browser/Node.js)](https://github.com/olesku/eventhub-jsclient)